Institutions are never an option!

 Deinstitutionalisation

-Inclusion Europe is an active member of the European Expert Group on the Transition from Institutional to Community-based Care (EEG).
-As members of the EEG we produced:
+Inclusion Europe is a member of the European Expert Group on the Transition from Institutional to Community-based Care (EEG).

 - Checklist on use of EU funds